Leadership Agility® Change Lab – Public Program

 - Högbo, Sweden (north of Stockholm) – December 10-11

-To register for the May 19-20 Change Lab, review the tuition and fill out the form toward the bottom of this page.
+To register for the May 19-20 Change Lab, review the tuition below and fill out the form toward the bottom of this page.

 The public 2-day Leadership Agility Change Lab is an intensive learning experience focused on leading organizational change in today’s complex, rapidly changing environment.
 Working with seasoned change consultants and an award-winning author, you will learn a powerful new change model and gain an in-depth understanding of the practices that highly agile leaders use in their successful change initiatives.